fabiofos/DenTest/README.md

 Reactive Forms

 Front End Notes:
-1 - For Simplicity the model classes were not reproduced in Angular Project (Thats why on the services layer the observables are dealing with "any" types);
+1 - For Simplicity the model classes were not reproduced (all of then) in Angular Project (Thats why on the services layer the observables are dealing with "any" types);

 Improvements (Suggestion)